 This course is designed for students who have an object-oriented programming background.
 Students learn to use built-in data structures in Python computer language to perform complex data analysis.
-Students also learn to work with HTML, XML, and JSON data in Python to do basic data visualization.
-Prerequisite: CS 250 and (CS 236 or CS 260) and meets the criteria for acceptance into a BAS/BSN program and completion of a two-year degree or equivalent.
+Students also learn to work with HTML, XML, and JSON data in Python to do basic data visualization. \$35 virtual desktop fee Prerequisite: Completion of CS 250 and either CS 236 or CS 260, all with a 2.5 or higher, and meets the criteria for acceptance into a BAS/BSN program and completion of a two-year degree or equivalent.

-Cloud Computing HTML5 and PHP • 5.0 Credits
+Big Data Analysis • 5.0 Credits